Olgoetz/terraform-aws-sns-email/README.md

 You must have the AWS CLIv2 installed.

 ## Features
-- [x] Subscribe to existing AWS SNS topic
+- [x] Subscribe to an existing AWS SNS topic
 - [x] Create a new AWS SNS topic and subscribe to it
 - [x] Several email addresses may be passed